Within UCLan’s four research strands, there is an extensive portfolio of active research themes, which are listed here alphabetically.

 UCLan’s research activity within the field of forensic science is concerned with forensic anthropology and forensic genetics.

-Research activity within the Healthy Settings Unit focuses on the promotion of health, wellbeing and sustainable development in a range of organisational and area-based settings.
+Research activity within the Healthy and Sustainable Settings Unit focuses on the promotion of health, wellbeing and sustainable development in a range of organisational and area-based settings.

 The History Research Group works at local, national and international levels to advance our understanding of the past and its relevance to the modern world.